whoisphilip/TheaterTrailers/README.md

 ### From withing your OS

 1. Install Python.
-This module now supports both 2.7.x and 3.x
+This module supports 2.7.x and will support 3.x shortly
    * Python for Windows can be found [here](https://www.python.org/downloads/windows/)
 2. Install PIP if it isn't already present
    * Check [this out](https://pip.pypa.io/en/stable/installing/) for help